yjg30737/pyqt-transparent-timer/README.md

 ## Usage
 * Press the escape button if you want to quit.
-* If you want to know more, see <a href="https://github.com/yjg30737/pyqt-timer/blob/main/README.md">README of pyqt-timer</a>
+* If you want to know more about how to use this, see <a href="https://github.com/yjg30737/pyqt-timer/blob/main/README.md">README of pyqt-timer</a>

 ## Example
 Code Sample